"Dec. 14, 2012 -- Drinking a glass of beet juice may have an immediate impact on lowering blood pressure, according to a new study.

 Medical Editor: John P. Cunha, DO, FACOEP

-Remodulin (treprostinil sodium) is used to treat pulmonary arterial hypertension (PAH).
-It improves the ability to exercise and prevents the condition from getting worse.
-It is a vasodilator that works by dilating (widening) the arteries.
-Common side effects include nausea, vomiting, diarrhea, headache, dizziness, jaw pain, flushing, or redness/swelling/pain at the injection site.
+Remodulin (treprostinil sodium) is a vasodilator that works by dilating (widening) the arteries used to treat pulmonary arterial hypertension (PAH).
+Remodulin improves the ability to exercise and prevents the condition from getting worse.
+Common side effects of Remodulin include nausea, vomiting, diarrhea, headache, dizziness, jaw pain, flushing (warmth, redness, or tingly feeling), skin rash, or injection site reactions (redness, swelling, pain, or a hard lump).

 Remodulin is indicated for subcutaneous (SC) or intravenous (IV) use only as a continuous infusion and is administered in a clinical setting.
 The infusion rate is initiated at 1.25 ng/kg/min.
 If this initial dose cannot be tolerated because of side effects, the infusion rate may be reduced to 0.625 ng/kg/min.
 Remodulin may interact with blood pressure medications, bosentan, blood thinners, diuretics (water pills), or medications to treat congestive heart failure.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Remodulin should be used only when prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.